The Training Wardrobe

-Training can be easy or difficult depending on your mood and your dog’s.
+Training can be easy or difficult depending on your mood and your dog’s mood as well.
 What you wear is part of the whole training package because if you aren’t comfortable and if you feel frumpy, too hot or too cold, you won’t be able to relax and enjoy what you are doing.

 For just training dogs, I have decided on certain clothing as well.
 T-shirts are always a good stand-by and as usual white shirts are a no go because they get dirty too fast and are quickly put in the rag pile because of stains.
 Inevitably, all T-shirts have to be spot cleaned almost daily which means I am changing shirts twice a day.
 In the spring, dogs will have dirty feet – more so than any other time of the year, and this dirt will end up on all the clothes I am wearing at some point no matter how hard I try to avoid it.

-All training pants are water resistant.
+All training pants are water resistant or are heavy denim.
 I get these from work clothes type stores but they have to be decent colours and cuts.
 I don’t wear skinny jeans or leggings to train because if a dog puts his claws into my leg there is a greater chance of getting scraped with fabric that fits tight against the leg.
-Jeans with loose legs work pretty good as well and water does not usually go through if you get it right away.
+Jeans with loose legs and boot cuts work pretty good as well and water does not usually go through if you swipe it off right away.

 Dressing for work as a dog “owner” or dog training professional is fairly simple but unfortunately is not too interesting.
 I guess if a person doesn’t mind getting a few things wrecked, one could wear just about anything as long as it does not get in the way of movement.
 I remember one time as a teenager, I wore a baggy, fashionable (at the time) jacket/top to a golf lesson and I couldn’t swing the club properly because of it.
 I wanted to look cool.

-Now I care more about being comfortable than being trendy, although having a “style” of one’s own is a good idea.
+Now, I care more about being comfortable than being trendy, although having a “style” of one’s own is a good idea.
 This is why I try to stick with simple clothes for dog training.
 Dressing for fashion as a dog trainer is difficult.
-If I come up with anything interesting, I’ll let you know.
+Dressing with your own style is compulsory!